mixpanel/docs/pages/docs/features/advanced.md

 ## Find Interesting Segments

-Determine which users are either driving conversion and retention or behaving as outliers by using the built in “Find Interesting Segments” feature.
+Determine which users are either driving conversion and retention or behaving as outliers by using the built in "Find Interesting Segments" feature.

 Find Interesting Segments can help you discover: